happybeing/svelte-wasi-with-rust/README.md

 	...imports
 });
 ```
-Finally, you call provide the wasm module to the JavaScript bindings immediately after the call to `wasi.start(...)`:
+Finally, provide the wasm module to the JavaScript bindings immediately after the call to `wasi.start(...)`:
 ```javascript
 wasi.start(instance);
 wasm.setBindingsWasm(instance.exports);
 ```

 That's it.
-From there on you can make calls to WASM via the bindings using the `wasm` import './wasi-example_bg_wasi.js':
+From there on you can make calls to WASM via the bindings using the `wasm` import './wasi-example_bg_wasi.js'.
+For example:
 ```javascript
 wasm.rust_print_bg_n(256);  // Call Rust, print number to stdout
 ```
 # Setup

 ## Prerequisites
-As well as Node.js and of course Rust you need the Rust `wasm32-wasi` target:
+As well as NodeJS and Rust you need the Rust `wasm32-wasi` target:
 ```bash
 rustup target add wasm32-wasi
 ```